admiraljkb/edge-backup/README.md

 # edge-backup

-AutoIT3 Windows Utility to backup your Garmin Edge based product.
+AutoIT3 Windows Utility to backup your Garmin Edge or Forerunner based product.

 This script is in AutoIT3, version v3.3.14.5 (also works with 3.3.15.3 beta).
 Downloadable here:  <https://www.autoitscript.com/site/autoit/downloads/>